InRule/AzureAppServices/doc/irserver-rule-execution-service.md

 # Execution of Rules

 After deployment, you have different options on how to execute rules.
-You can choose to execute rules against rule applications that are stored directly on Microsoft Azure App Service Web App itself, or against rule applications stored in an irCatalog instance.
+You can choose to execute rules against rule applications that are stored directly on Microsoft Azure App Service Web App itself, or against rule applications stored in an Catalog instance.

 The examples below are using the [Chicago Food Tax Generator sample](https://github.com/InRule/Samples/tree/master/Authoring%20Samples/Chicago%20Food%20Tax%20Generator) and they each have different assumptions in order for you to use each.